 Students can choose from hundreds of study abroad programs in almost every region of the world, ranging from a few weeks to a full academic year.
 The type of program, cost, number of credits, and length can vary significantly, so it is important to explore.
-Here are the three program categories available to students:
+There are three types of programs available to students.

-SPU Faculty-Led Programs are short term programs that are directed by SPU faculty and administered through the study abroad office.
-Students travel with SPU faculty and students and take SPU courses abroad.
+Faculty-led programs are short-term programs administered through SPU Study Abroad.
+These programs offer students the opportunity to travel and study abroad under the leadership of an SPU faculty member.
 Courses taken abroad will count toward SPU GPA and academic honors.
 Financial aid can include all forms of SPU, federal, and state aid.
 Program fees are paid to SPU.
-Programs abroad include summer sessions, Global Seminars (short 2-3 week programs prior to autumn or winter quarters), and quarter-long programs
+Programs abroad include summer sessions, Global Seminars (short 2-3 week programs prior to autumn or winter quarters), and quarter-long programs.